 2016, The presentation and re-presentation of the foreign body, or, the performativity of self for the oriental woman, #Intersectionality, OR, MY WHITE BOYFRIEND IS BETTER THAN YOURS, Oxford Annual Anti-Slam (champion)

+A comedic live performance.
 A send up of the hyper-sexualisation of and racism towards the female "oriental" body.

 2015, These Twelve Things Are True, for John Walter’s Alien Sex Club, Ambika P3, London